Dijker/nu.dijker.PaperTrails/APPSTORE.md

 ## Version 0.4.5 (Alpha)
 * cleanup some code
+* Remove option to choose not to append!

 ## Version 0.4.4 (Alpha)
 * Enter only one 0 to ignore or stop logging (after adding Logging to all flows).